Aiven-Open/klaw-docs/docs/HowTo/clusterconnectivity/confluent-cloud-kafka-cluster-ssl-protocol.md

   This involves configuring the `klaw.clusterapi.url` setting in the Klaw UI and testing the connectivity to ensure the two APIs can communicate.
-- Both the Klaw Apis are running on SSL/HTTPS.
+- Both the Klaw APIs are running on SSL/HTTPS.

-## Configure and connect using SSL/ApiKeys
+## Configure and connect using SSL/APIKeys

 Follow the steps below to configure and connect to a Confluent Cloud Kafka and Klaw using SSL protocol: